dogadogan/InfraredTags/README.md

     <p align="center"> <img  height="450" src="https://github.com/HCIELab/InfraTags/blob/main/public/readme_img/oneplus_ir.png"> </p>
    - Note: if you do not see the IR camera, you may have to change the camera view to camera view 4 as seen in the top right of the image
    - It is important that once you are in camera view 4/IR camera view do not change views again.
 The app will freeze and you will need to restart the phone and resend the command to open the IR view again.
    - Finally, after all this is done navigate to the oneplus folder ([here](https://github.com/HCIELab/InfraTags/tree/main/public/oneplus)) and run onplus.py.
-This should open up a window on your PC, livestreaming the oneplus' screen
+This should open up a window on your PC, livestreaming the phone's screen.

 ### QR code detection
  - All the demo code above for detecting QR codes uses [Dynamsoft Barcode Reader (DBR)](https://www.dynamsoft.com/barcode-reader/overview/) in the backend.
 Our code comes with a 1-day public trial license which must be renewed after expiration.